 At Purston we teach science to all children, whatever their ability.
 Science forms part of the school curriculum policy to provide a broad and balanced education for all children.
 We provide learning opportunities that are matched to the needs of children with learning difficulties.
-Our work in science takes into account the targets set in the children's one page profile and we provide additional support where needed.
+Our work in science takes into account the targets set in the children's one page profile.

-Assessment and Recording
+Assessment and recording

 In Key Stage 1 we assess children's work in science by making informal judgements as we observe them during lessons.
 On completion of a piece of work, the teacher marks the work and comments as necessary.
 At the end of a unit of work s/he makes a summary judgement about the work of each pupil in relation to the National Curriculum.
+This is highlighted on children's individual assessment sheet as a basis for assessing progress together with science targets.
+This information is passed onto the next teacher at the end of the year.
+Teachers make an assessment of the children's work in science at the end of Key Stage1.
+We report teacher assessment results to parents at the end of the year and forward the information to the LA.